-Lecturer(s): Prof HU Karunarathna, Prof DE Reeve

-Format: Lectures 2 hours/week

-Example classes 1hour/week

-Directed private study 4 hours per week

-Delivery Method: 20 hours of lectures

-10 hours of examples classes/tutorials/office hours

-70 hours of directed private study

-Module Aims: This module provides an introduction to the subject of coastal engineering.
+Co-requisite Modules: Lecturer(s): Prof HU Karunarathna, Prof DE Reeve Format: Lectures 2 hours/week Example classes 1hour/week Directed private study 4 hours per week Delivery Method: 20 hours of lectures 10 hours of examples classes/tutorials/office hours 70 hours of directed private study Module Aims: This module provides an introduction to the subject of coastal engineering.
 It provides an overview of the main physical processes that shape the coastal environment and the wider context of coastal engineering, together with the underlying tidal theory, wave transformation methods and sediment transport concepts.
 The programme will consist of a series of lectures and examples classes.

-Module Content: • Introduction: historical context, the coastal environment, context of design, hard and soft engineering options for coastal defence and their effects on the coastal environment

-- Theory of tides: equilibrium tidal theory; classification of tides; tidal analysis; tidal prediction; dynamic theory of tides - Linear wave theory: derivation of airy wave equations; water particle motions; approximations for 'deep' and 'shallow' water; energy content and power in a wave, and group velocity; refraction, shoaling, reflection, diffraction and breaking; wave- induced currents; set-up and set-down; nonlinear theories. - Water level variations: tides; surge; sea level rise; tsunamis. - Concepts in sediment transport: basic concepts; cross-shore and longshore transport equations.
+Module Content: • Introduction: historical context, the coastal environment, context of design, hard and soft engineering options for coastal defence and their effects on the coastal environment • Theory of tides: equilibrium tidal theory; classification of tides; tidal analysis; tidal prediction; dynamic theory of tides • Linear wave theory: derivation of airy wave equations; water particle motions; approximations for 'deep' and 'shallow' water; energy content and power in a wave, and group velocity; refraction, shoaling, reflection, diffraction and breaking; wave- induced currents; set-up and set-down; nonlinear theories. • Water level variations: tides; surge; sea level rise; tsunamis.

-Intended Learning Outcomes: Upon completion of this module the student will be able to:
+• Concepts in sediment transport: basic concepts; cross-shore and longshore transport equations.
+Intended Learning Outcomes: Upon completion of this module the student will be able to: • Formulate tidal prediction problems using equilibrium tidal theory, applying tidal classification methods, determining tide levels and estimating total water level. • Perform wave transformation analysis using linear wave theory.

-- Formulate tidal prediction problems using equilibrium tidal theory, applying tidal classification methods, determining tide levels and estimating total water level. - Perform wave transformation analysis using linear wave theory. - Illustrate key wave transformation processes by sketching and apply linear wave theory to calculate the transformation of waves transformation. - Use the basic concepts of wave and tidal theories in the context of coastal management situations.

-SM1m A comprehensive understanding of the relevant scientific principles of the specialisation.
+• Illustrate key wave transformation processes by sketching and apply linear wave theory to calculate the transformation of waves transformation. • Use the basic concepts of wave and tidal theories in the context of coastal management situations.
+AHEP3 Learning Outcomes SM1m A comprehensive understanding of the relevant scientific principles of the specialisation.
 SM2mA critical awareness of current problems and/or new insights most of which is at, or informed by, the forefront of the specialisation.

-EA1m Ability both to apply appropriate engineering analysis methods for solving complex problems in engineering and to assess their limitations

-G1 Ability to apply their skills in problem solving, communication, working with others, information retrieval, and the effective use of general IT facilities

-G2 Plan self-learning and improve performance, as the foundation for lifelong learning/CPD
+EA1m Ability both to apply appropriate engineering analysis methods for solving complex problems in engineering and to assess their limitations G1 Ability to apply their skills in problem solving, communication, working with others, information retrieval, and the effective use of general IT facilities G2 Plan self-learning and improve performance, as the foundation for lifelong learning/CPD Assessment:

-Examination 1 (90%)

-Assessment Description: Coursework 1 - online submission (10%)

-Closed Book Examination (90%).
+Coursework 1 (10%) Examination 1 (90%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: Coursework 1 - online submission (10%) Closed Book Examination (90%).
 2 hours.

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Feedback on coursework via comments in class

-Feedback on exam via normal procedure; in subsequent years via overview of generic issues arising from previous examinations

-Failure Redemption: A supplementary examination will form 100% of the module mark

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Feedback on coursework via comments in class Feedback on exam via normal procedure; in subsequent years via overview of generic issues arising from previous examinations Failure Redemption: A supplementary examination will form 100% of the module mark Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
+Available to visiting and exchange students.

-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
 Late assignments will not be marked.

 EG-M190 Social, environmental and economic context of research

+Credits: 10 Session: 2022/23 January-June

+Pre-requisite Modules:

+Co-requisite Modules:

-Lecturer(s): Dr N Wint
+Lecturer(s): Prof JC Arnold, Dr N Wint Format: